na-na-hi/renget/archive/deleterious.md

 Heya!
 It's me.
 You may know me as Esther's biggest fan.
 Or that masochistic botmaker. (￣ ￣|||)

-Del Status: something unfortunate involving my housing situation happened. won't be able to do anything for a while since I don't have access to my computer.
+Del Status: retired. yes, i did leave. the worldbuilding project has nothing to do with me, please give more attention to the ones who actually did some work.

 [TOC3]